Holland Lop Rabbits in Ohio, Raised for Indoor Companion Homes

 • stronger long-term bonds

-• lower-stress placements
+• lower-stress placement

 • better compatibility between rabbit and family